armorsun/AmplifiQation/README.md

 # iQuHACK 2023

-iQuHACK is a faced-paced, valuable learning experience accessable to all levels of quantum experience.
+iQuHACK is a faced-paced, valuable learning experience accessible to all levels of quantum experience.
 The AmplifiQation team highly recommends you consider applying for further.

 iQuHACK was made possible by a dedicated organizing committee and generous sponsor supports.